What Medical AI Work Actually Looks Like for UK Doctors

-Why Do AI Companies Pay Doctors This Much?
+Why AI Companies Specifically Need Doctors

 AI models generating medical advice need to be checked by people who actually know medicine.
 An engineer can review whether the AI's response is well-formatted, but only a doctor can tell whether it would kill a patient.